vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 #### Pushback

 Pushback and start up clearances are managed by the Ground Controller.
-Controllers should make use of the "tail facing" instruction to ensure that aircraft do not block apron entry and exit points.
+Controllers should make use of the "tail-facing" instruction to ensure that aircraft do not block apron entry and exit points.

+!!! example "Regional Apron: Push and Start"
+    **Auckland Ground**: *"ANZ141M, push and start approved onto `B`, tail East"*

 #### Domestic